 The best way to get away from moving for the sake of motion and back into living a life of purpose is to rediscover or discover your ultimate why.
 Ask yourself the question “Why?” until you reach the deepest level of your core that you can.
 Here’s an example:

 - I want to help people — “Why?”

 - So, they can live better lives — “Why?”

 - That way, the world can become a better place — “Why?”

 Keep asking yourself “why” questions like these until you take it as far as you possibly can.
-Ultimately, you’re going to find that your answers are more profound than what you initially answer at the surface level.
+Ultimately, you’re going to find that your answers are more profound than what you initially answered at the surface level.
 I love asking these “why” questions because they are going to bring us back to God.

 When you aren’t growing anymore, it’s time to make a change.

 I firmly believe that by applying these seven points, you’ll begin growing in God again.
 It certainly has been true in my life.
-I hope that these steps will also help take your relationship with God to the next level and into a new place with Him, full of fresh perspective!
+I hope these steps will also help take your relationship with God to the next level and into a new place with Him, full of fresh perspective!